sohank1/TTS/README.md

 -   You can simply log into TTS by using your Discord account
 -   When you first click a log in button you will be redirected to Discord and it will ask you to hit accept
 -   If you have already hit accept before you don't have to do it again
 -   Once you hit accept if will check if you are in the TTS Discord.
-If you are not in TTS you will be redirected to the TTS invite link. **(not implemented yet)**
+If you are not in TTS you will be redirected to the TTS invite link. **(not implemented yet.
+See [#40](/../../issues/40) for more details)**

 ## Technical Details in Authentication